kubesphere/website/content/en/blogs/install-kubernetes-containerd-multus.md

 ## Step 3: Enable the Multus CNI installation (Optional)

-If you want to custom the installation, for example, enable the Multus CNI installation, you can create an example configuration file with default configurations.
+If you want to customize the installation, for example, enable the Multus CNI installation, you can create an example configuration file with default configurations.
 Otherwise, you can skip this step.

 ```
 ./kk create config --with-kubernetes v1.23.0
 ```

 A default file `config-sample.yaml` will be created if you do not change the name.
 Edit the file and here is an example of the configuration file of a Kubernetes cluster with one master node.
 You need to update the host information and enable Multus CNI.
-We use a single node for this demo, you can also configure a multi-node Kubernetes cluster as you want, see [Multi-node installation](../../docs/installing-on-linux/introduction/multioverview/) for details.
+We use a single node for this demo, and you can also configure a multi-node Kubernetes cluster as you want.
+See [Multi-node installation](../../docs/installing-on-linux/introduction/multioverview/) for details.

 ```
 apiVersion: kubekey.kubesphere.io/v1alpha2